DimaLukash/node-or-tools/API.md

 - `numVehicles` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** The number of vehicles for servicing nodes.
 - `depotNode` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** The depot node index in the range `[0, numNodes - 1]` where all vehicles start and end at.
 - `timeHorizon` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** The last time point the solver uses for time constraints.
 The solver starts from time point `0` (you can think of this as the start of the work day) and ends at `timeHorizon` (you can think of this as the end of the work day).
-- `vehicleCapacity` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** The maximum capacity for goods each vehicle can carry.
+- `vehicleCapacity` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** Array of maximum capacities per vehicle.
 Demand at nodes decrease the capacity.
 - `routeLocks` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** Route locks array the solver uses for locking (sub-) routes into place, per vehicle.
 Two-dimensional with `routeLocks[vehicle]` being an **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** with node indices `vehicle` has to visit in order.
 Can be empty.
 Must not contain the depots.
 - `pickups` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** with node indices for picking up good.
 The corresponding delivery node index is in the `deliveries` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** at the same position (parallel arrays).
 For a pair of pickup and delivery indices: pickup location comes before the corresponding delivery location and is served by the same vehicle.
 - `deliveries` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** with node indices for delivering picked up goods.
 The corresponding pickup node index is in the `pickups` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** at the same position (parallel arrays).
 For a pair of pickup and delivery indices: pickup location comes before the corresponding delivery location and is served by the same vehicle.